PennLINC/learning_datalad/basic_datalad_functions.md

 * `datalad status`: similar to `git status`
     * `datalad status --annex all`: also print out present vs total size of the dataset, i.e., some data content has been dropped
+    * `du -sh <folder/filename>` to print the folder or file size.
+Can also do: `du -sh *` to list all folders/files in the current directory
 * `tig`: view the datalad history.
     * View the detailed history of a commit by hitting "Enter".
 Go up level or exit by hitting "q"
 * `tree`
 * list siblings of a datalad dataset - assuming you're in a datalad-ds:
     * `datalad siblings`; Or:
     * `git remote -v`

 ## Create a DataLad dataset